Find out about the VAT liability of insurance transactions and insurance related services.

 - your customer belongs in the UK

-- you can’t determine where your customer belongs
+- you cannot determine where your customer belongs

 6.3 The place of supply of reinsurance